Overview of the Examples

 - Limited visibility increases the likelihood of navigational errors and spatial disorientation; obtain detailed weather briefings.

-- Difficulty in assessing weather conditions increases the potential for inadvertent flight into adverse weather; use all available resources, including ATC assistance and onboard weather systems.
+- Difficulty assessing weather conditions increases the risk of inadvertent flight into adverse weather; use all available resources, including ATC assistance and onboard weather systems.

 Collision Hazards During Night Operations